LAKERS TOGETHER: Find out information about COVID-19

 Requests for Exception to Graduate Policy

 Petition for Exception to Twelve-credit Hour Limit: Grand Valley policy allows graduate students to take a maximum of 12 graduate credit hours without being admitted to a specific graduate program.
-Once the student gains admission to a graduate program any credit hours beyond the limit must be granted an exception to the policy in order to be counted toward the degree.
-The student seeking this exception should contact their academic advisor to initiate the Petition for Exception.
+Once the student gains admission to a graduate program, any credit hours beyond the limit must be granted an exception to the policy in order to be counted toward the degree.
+The student seeking this exception should contact his or her academic advisor to initiate the Petition for Exception.

 Petition for Exception to Graduate Student Policies: Students seeking to appeal other graduate academic policies must complete the appropriate Petition for Exception form as provided on the Office of Graduate Studies webpage.
 The student's academic advisor, graduate program director, or dean of the college where the program resides, must support all exceptions for the dean of Graduate Studies to approve them.